2.3 Managing expectations & Being consistent

 1.1 Managing expectations

-As your students enter the classroom, they see what items they are supposed to grab and what they are supposed to do.
+As you enter, your students will see on the board or from the ‘Managing expectations folder’ what items to grab and what they are supposed to do.
 You give compliments to students who follow the instruction.
-With students who do not follow the instructions, you first point to the board (that’s where they see what items they are supposed to take) and then point to the student’s bag with a questioning look.
+With students who do not follow the instructions, you first point to the board (that’s where they see what items they are supposed to take) and then point to the student’s bag with a questioning look (video above at 27 seconds).
 If you do this every lesson, everyone gets used to this and everyone gets to work quickly.
-When you switch your approach to teaching (whole class teaching to working independently or vice-verca), you use the ‘Managing expectations folder’.
+When you switch your approach to teaching (teaching the entire class to working independently or vice-verca), you use the ‘Managing expectations folder’.

 1.2 Not managing expectations